 What?!
-This blog is suppose to be about a crazy family of 6 living in a remodeled RV.
+This blog is supposed to be about a crazy family of 6 living in a remodeled RV.
 Homebuying??

 Well since we moved to Florida 2 months ago, there have been all sorts of changes.

 - I started drinking coffee regularly again.